nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf52/gs.rst

 You must also install a terminal emulator, such as :ref:`PuTTY <putty>` or the nRF Terminal, which is part of the `nRF Connect for Visual Studio Code`_ extension.
 The steps detailed in :ref:`nrf52_gs_connecting` use PuTTY, but any terminal emulator will work.

-On your mobile device, install the `nRF Connect for Mobile`_ mobile application from the corresponding application store.
+On your mobile device, install the `nRF Connect for Mobile`_ application from the corresponding application store.

+.. _nrf52_gs_installing_sample:
 .. _nrf52_gs_installing_application:

-Installing the application
+Installing the sample
-**************************
+*********************

-You must program and run a precompiled version of the :ref:`peripheral_uart` sample application on your development kit to test the functions.
+You must program and run a precompiled version of the :ref:`peripheral_uart` sample on your development kit to test the functions.

-Download the precompiled version of the application for your DK from the corresponding download page:
+Download the precompiled version of the sample for your DK from the corresponding download page:

 * `nRF52840 DK Downloads`_
 * `nRF52833 DK Downloads`_
 * `nRF52 DK Downloads`_

 After downloading the zip archive, extract it to a folder of your choice.
-The archive contains the HEX file used to program the application to your DK.
+The archive contains the HEX file used to program the sample to your DK.

+.. |DK| replace:: nRF52 Series DK

+.. program_dk_sample_start

-To program the precompiled sample application to your development kit, complete the following steps:
+To program the precompiled sample to your development kit, complete the following steps:

 1. Open the Programmer app.
 #.
-Connect the nRF52 Series DK to the computer with a micro-USB cable and turn on the DK.
+Connect the |DK| to the computer with a micro-USB cable and turn on the DK.

    **LED1** starts blinking.